 (adapted from MacRae, 2011)

 A range of instruments are used by governments to advance their agenda.
+Instruments can be used to have direct and indirect effects, by: setting the law, or influencing directly or indirectly social norms, markets, and the architecture of an issue (Lessig, 1998).
 This table provides a quick summary and more details are provided under each Instrument heading in the menu.
 Note that although legislation and regulations affect food and agricultural law, for the most part private law is not addressed on this site.
 Food system actors are affected by a large body of general law (property, contracts, employment, business, tort) For more on this, see two volumes of Halsbury's Laws of Canada by Don Buckingham, Agriculture and Food.

 |Legislation||In recent Canadian tradition, legislation is broad and enabling and is revised infrequently, yet change typically requires creation of new legislation and/or modification of existing acts|

 |Regulatory changes||Senior bureaucracies create regulations that give more guidance to the legislation, and construct regulatory amendments.|